 New Fundraising Code to take effect in October

-The Fundraising Regulator has launched its new and improved Fundraising Code of Practice, which will come into effect in October 2019.
+The Fundraising Regulator has launched its new and improved Fundraising Code of Practice, which will come into effect on 1 October 2019.

 The new code was developed following a consultation that ran during autumn 2018.

 It aims to make it easier for fundraisers, charities and third party organisations to understand the standards expected of them when fundraising.